 You will be considered to have received a communication from us, if it’s delivered electronically, 24 hours after the time we post it to our website or email it to you.
 You will be considered to have received a communication from us, if it’s delivered by mail, 3 Business Days after we send it.

-Unless you’re communicating with us about a matter where we’ve specified another notice address (for example, our Liability for Unauthorized Transactions and Other Errors process), written notices to AO Pay must be sent by postal mail to: AO Pay (Pty) Ltd., Attention: Risk Team, 1st Floor, Dainfern Square, Sandton, 2191, South Africa.
+Unless you’re communicating with us about a matter where we’ve specified another notice address (for example, our Liability for Unauthorised Transactions and Other Errors process), written notices to AO Pay must be sent by postal mail to: AO Pay (Pty) Ltd., Attention: Risk Team, 1st Floor, Dainfern Square, Sandton, 2191, South Africa.

 You understand and agree that, to the extent permitted by law, AO Pay may, without further notice or warning, monitor or record telephone conversations you or anyone acting on your behalf has with AO Pay or its agents for quality control and training purposes or for our own protection.
 You acknowledge and understand that while your communications with AO Pay may be overheard, monitored, or recorded not all telephone lines or calls may be recorded by AO Pay, and AO Pay does not guarantee that recordings of any particular telephone calls will be retained or retrievable.